HILLBRUSH RESIN-SET DRS® BRUSHWARE

 Is it Unique?

 The Resin-Set DRS® method is an EU community registered trademark and is a closely guarded process.
 Other manufacturers have appropriated the resin-set technique, but none have managed to achieve the same results as Hillbrush.
-The epoxy resin contains Silver-ion technology as standard, the Anti-Microbial properties of which, actively inhibit the growth of mould, mildew and bacteria, for unparalleled protection.
+Additives can also be added to the epoxy resin, like Anti-microbial technology, which contains Silver-ions which actively inhibit the growth of mould, mildew and bacteria, for unparalleled protection.

 RESIN-SET DRS® vs FUSED BRUSHWARE